-Stream rating curves should be checked periodically, especially after major high-flow events because of possible changes in the stream channel.
+Note that stream rating curves should be checked periodically, especially after major highflow events because of possible changes in the stream channel.
 Rating curves sometimes shift due to changes in streambed slope, channel roughness, and due to filling, scouring, or reshaping of streambanks.